What is CFD Trading?

 Various costs are involved in CFD trading.
 They include

-The spread: In any trading market, you need to pay the difference between the buying and selling price, which is called the spread.
+- The spread: In any trading market, you need to pay the difference between the buying and selling price, which is called the spread.
 CFD trading is no different.
-The cost of the spread depends on how small the differences between the entry and exit prices are.
-Narrow spreads mean you only need the price to change slightly in your favor to make a profit.
+The cost of the spread depends on how narrow the differences between the entry and exit prices are.
+Narrow spreads mean you only need the price to change slightly in your favor in order to make a profit.

-CFD trading has a higher leverage than traditional trading.
+- CFD trading has a higher leverage than traditional trading.
 You can leverage with as little as a 2% margin requirement in the CFD market, but this depends on the underlying assets.
-With such small margins, you use less capital as an investor with the potential of making significant returns.
+With such low margins, you use less capital as an investor with the potential of making great returns.

-Most brokers charge very little, if any fees, for trading in CFDs yet they offer similar orders to traditional agents including limits, stops, and contingent orders.
-Guaranteed stops may be charged a fee or obtain revenue in another way.
+- Most brokers charge very low, if any fees, for trading in CFDs yet they offer similar orders to traditional brokers including limits, stops and contingent orders.
+Guaranteed stops may be charged at a fee or obtain revenue in another way.
 Most brokers also do not charge a commission like traditional stockbrokers.
 Brokers in CFDs make their money when you pay the spread.

-Unlike markets that have a minimum day trading amount requirement or limit the number of day trades that you can make with your account, CFDs do not have day trading conditions.
+- Unlike markets that have a minimum day trading amount requirement or limit the number of day trades that you can make with your account, CFDs do not have day trading requirements.
 CFD markets allow traders to trade as they wish.
-You can open an account for as little as $1000 and make as many day trades as you want on your account.
+You can open an account for as little as $1000 and make as many day trades as you wish on your account.
 This opens up the trading markets to a greater financial bracket of traders.

 Easy to understand

-Contract for Difference is a very simple to understand trading instrument.
+Contract for Difference (CFD) are a very simple to understand trading instrument.
 This is especially true for investors who are already familiar with share trading.
 This is because the prices of shares and the price of CFD usually move together.
 You just need to understand these price movements.